rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

 * array
 * ...

 **The working principle of `awk`**: Similar to relational databases, it supports processing of fields (columns) and records (rows).
-By default, awk treats each line of a file as a record and places these records in memory for line-by-line processing, with a portion of each line treated as a field in the record.
-By default, Spaces and tabs are used as delimiters to separate different fields, and numbers are used to represent different fields in the row record.
+By default, `awk` treats each line of a file as a record and places these records in memory for line-by-line processing, with a portion of each line treated as a field in the record.
+By default, delimiters to separate different fields use spaces and tabs, while numbers represent different fields in the row record.
 To reference multiple fields, separate them with commas or tabs.

 A simple example that is easy to understand：